 We are fortunate to have many wonderful ferry stops along Parramatta River, with lots of great parks, playgrounds, swimming spots and picnic facilities nearby.
-Most are perfect for family gatherings and all are great places to enjoy being outdoors and our living river.
-So take advantage of living near Parramatta River and go on some wonderful ferry adventures with the kids.
+Most are perfect for family gatherings and all are great places to enjoy being outdoors.
+So why not take advantage of living near Parramatta River and go on some wonderful ferry adventures with your kids!

 I used to take my little ones from Rydalmere to Meadowbank, when we first started our ferry adventures.
-And I would push the pram around to Meadowbank Park for a play at the fenced, shaded playground there.
+And I would push the pram around to Meadowbank Park for a play at the fenced playground there.
 We then started to travel to Cabarita and would spend a whole morning playing at the playground and going for a swim.
-Now we regularly like going to Cockatoo Island and Darling Harbour, but now leave from Meadowbank wharf.
+Now we also like going to Cockatoo Island and Darling Harbour, but usually leave from Meadowbank or Kissing Point wharves as there’s more frequent Rivercats from those wharves.

 List of Parramatta Rivercat Adventures with Kids